WilliamBurdis/Revision-Website/science.md

 A: Electrical insulation to speed up nerve impulse transmission.
 Q: How do you calculate BMI?
 A: BMI = mass (kg) / height² (m).
+Q: What is a "quadrat" used for?
+A: To sample stationary organisms to estimate population size.
+Q: Define "osmosis".
+A: Net movement of water from high to low potential across a partially permeable membrane.
 # --- CHEMISTRY (Edexcel Spec) ---
 Q: What is the relative mass and charge of an electron?
 A: Mass = 1/1835 (negligible); Charge = -1.